statsmodels/statsmodels/docs/source/dev/test_notes.rst

 Running Tests
 -------------
 Test are run from the command line by calling ``pytest``.
-Directly running tests using pytest requires that statsmodels is installed using ``pip install -e .`` as described above.
+Directly running tests using pytest requires that statsmodels is installed using ``python -m pip install -e .`` as described above.

 Tests can be run at different levels of granularity: